“`xml

 - High school diploma or GED certificate

-- College transcripts (if you have them)
+- College transcripts (if you’ve got ‘em)

-- Military records (if you served)
+- Military records (for those who’ve served)

 - Physical fitness tests